JemRF/RF-Documentation/pages/mydoc/esp32-alarm-system.md

 Lastly log in to PrivateEyePi and verify the switch status indicators are changing from green to red as the switches open.

-## Step 4 - Set up email alerts
+## Step 5 - Set up email alerts

 PrivateEyePi has the ability to configure email alerts when an alarm is triggered.
 Emails can be triggered using the `Standard Alarm Rules` setting in the PrivateEyePi `Config` menu option or through rules you have configured with an email action.
-When an email alert is triggered a message is passed back to the ESP32 Development Board notifying it of an email alert.
+When an email alert is triggered a message is passed back to the ESP32 Development Board notifying it of an email alert and the ESP32 sends the email (not the server).
 If you want email alerts then you need to configure your email account details within the ESP32 code.
+Also remember to add the email addresses (using the Email menu option in PrivateEyePi) to which you want the notifications sent to.

 There are four settings you need to know: